byui-cit/cit470/ab7/README.md

   - Expand your network monitoring package, with an objective to collect CPU and storage measurements from a couple of of your server VMs (in addition to the bandwith data you already collect from your Internet-facing firewall).
-A requirement could be to develop a procedure to test collection from the new data sources, and verify that they work.
+A requirement could be: make your network monitor collect the desired data from the new data sources, and verify that the data collection is happening.
   - Explore the "visualization" features of your SIEM, with an objective to create a "dashboard" alert or graph that a security analyst or manager could use to check a system's health.
 A requirement could be to monitor logs sent by your load balancer, and display